OoTRSL/backend/README.md

 # RSLLeaderboard

+Simple temporary instructions

+Run with
+`$ gunicorn --bind 0.0.0.0:5000 backend_app:rsl_api`

+Need to set this up as an automatic system service

+Rate limits?

 A full stack app to automatically, efficiently, and reliably update the leaderboard for the Random Settings League in Ocarina of Time Randomizer.

 ## Installation